SubParSuperCar/rbx-destructor/README.md

 ---

-**Dictionaries are destructed by invoking their `Destroy` or `Destruct` key with itself as the argument if it exists and is a function.*
+**By default, dictionaries are destructed by invoking their `Destroy` or `Destruct` key with itself as the argument if it exists and is a function.
+You may change these keys via the constant near the top of the Source.*

 ---